LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 **Setup Script**

-This script will take care of any precondtions prior to starting up sunshine.
+This script will take care of any preconditions prior to starting up sunshine.

 Run the following to create a script named something like ``sunshine-setup.sh``:
    .. code-block:: bash